 Recommendations for Eating Gluten Free at the Cheesecake Factory

-However, if you still want to eat at the Cheesecake Factory despite this warning, consider these tips to doing so as safely as possible:
+I don’t recommend eating at the Cheesecake Factory if you’re on a strict gluten-free diet.
+However, if you still want to eat at the Cheesecake Factory, consider these tips for doing so as safely as possible:

 - Don’t assume.
 Remember, the dishes are “gluten-free upon request.”
 This doesn’t mean the dish is gluten free; it means it can be made gluten free.
 There is a difference.